Arfirpo/age-calculator-app-main/README.md

 Hi everybody! 👋
 This is a solution to the [Age calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).

+- PS:  I don’t quite understand how to animate the transition of numbers (bonus of the challenge), if anyone could guide me at this point I would thank them.
+- PS2: if someone wanted to check my javascript code and suggest how to improve it would be great.
+Saludos!

 ## Table of contents  🧾

 - [Overview](#overview)